lonycell/grafana.v7/UPGRADING_DEPENDENCIES.md

 ### Dockerfile

-There is a Docker build for Grafana in the root of the project that allows anyone to build Grafana just using Docker.
+There is a Docker build for ThingSPIN in the root of the project that allows anyone to build ThingSPIN just using Docker.

 #### Files